MinnPost/minnpost-wordpress/wp-content/plugins/xml-sitemap-feed/readme.txt

 You will also want to add the sitemap to your [Google Webmasters Tools account](https://www.google.com/webmasters/tools/) to check its validity and performance.
 Create an account if you don't have one yet.

-= My Google News Sitemap is empty! =

-The rules of the Google News game are that you do not feed the monster any stale food.
-Older than 2 days is bad.
-You need to whip up some fresh chow ;)

-= Can I manipulate values for priority and changefreq? =
+= Can I manipulate values for Priority and Changefreq? =

-Yes.
-You can find default settings for priority, changefreq and lastmod on **Settings > Reading**.
+You can find default settings for Priority on **Settings > XML Sitemap**.
 A fixed priority can be set on a post by post basis too.

+Changefreq has been dropped since version 4.9 because it is no longer taken into account by Google.

 = Do I need to submit the sitemap to search engines? =

 No. In normal circumstances, your site will be indexed by the major search engines before you know it.
 The search engines will be looking for a robots.txt file and (with this plugin activated) find a pointer in it to the XML Sitemap on your blog.
 The search engines will return on a regular basis to see if your site has updates.

-Besides that, Google and Bing are pinged upon each new publication.
+Besides that, Google and Bing are pinged upon each new publication by default.

 **NOTE:** If you have a server _without rewrite rules_, use your blog _without fancy URLs_ (meaning, you have WordPress Permalinks set to the old default value) or have it installed in a _subdirectory_, then read **Do I need to change my robots.txt** for more instructions.

 = Does this plugin ping search engines? =

 Yes, Google and Bing are pinged upon each new publication.
-Unless you disable this feature on **Settings > Reading**.
+Unless you disable this feature on **Settings > Writing**.

 = Do I need to change my robots.txt? =

-That depends.
-In normal circumstances, if you have no physical robots.txt file in your site root, the new sitemap url will be automatically added to the dynamic robots.txt that is generated by WordPress.
-But in some cases this might not be the case.
+In normal circumstances, if you have no static robots.txt file in your site root, the new sitemap url will be automatically added to the dynamic robots.txt that is generated by WordPress.

 If you use a static robots.txt file in your website root, you will need to open it in a text editor.
 If there is already a line with `Sitemap: http://yourblogurl.tld/sitemap.xml` you can just leave it like it is.
 But if there is no sitemap referrence there, add it (adapted to your site url) to make search engines find your XML Sitemap.